Skip to content

 • Contact intelligence

-Scene 4: The Output — Network Graph (0:35–0:45)
+Scene 4: The Network — Graph + Metrics (0:32–0:44)

-Screen: Browser with graph.html open
+Screen: Browser with graph.html open, then terminal showing graph_metrics.json

 Voiceover: